-Make sure to keep the upper and lower numbers in line when you do the math.
+Make sure to align the upper and lower numbers when you do the math.
 When doing long division, you need to do multiplication and subtraction.
 In addition, we also put numbers down.
 If the upper and lower numbers are not aligned, calculation errors will occur.

 Division by Two Digits: Two Digits and Two Digits

-How do we divide two digits and two digits?
+How do we divide two digits by two digits?
 Let’s try to solve the following math problem.

 When you do the division, do it in the same way as before.
 Write it as follows.

 What should we multiply by for 12?
 Since $12×4=48$, we can multiply by 4.
-You need to predict which number you should multiply by.
+You need to predict what number you should multiply by.
 The result is as follows.

 Thus, the answer is 4 R 2.
 Note that 2 (remainder) is less than 12 (divisor), so the answer satisfies the condition.

-Once you have mastered two-digit division, the next step is to do three-digit division.
-How do you divide 3-digit and 2-digit numbers?
+If you can do a two-digit division, the next step is to do a three-digit division.
+How do you divide a 3-digit number by a 2-digit number?
 For example, let’s do the following calculation.